Frequently Asked Questions - Rhode Island Mechanics Lien

 How much does it cost to file a Rhode Island mechanics' lien ?

-LienItNow.com prepares, files and serves Rhode Island mechanics' liens for a fee of $290.00.
+LienItNow.com prepares, files and serves Rhode Island mechanics' liens.
+For pricing information, please visit our prices page.

 Click Here to File a Rhode Island Mechanics Lien Document